 - Dependence and Abuse: Adderall has a high potential for abuse and dependence, which can lead to serious health complications.

-Managing Side Effects
+Managing Side Effects of Adderall in Females

 If you experience any side effects from Adderall, it’s important to talk to your healthcare provider.
 They can help adjust your dosage or suggest alternative treatments.
 Here are some general tips for managing side effects: